Fshy/FshyBot/README.md

 When requesting a song, reaction controls are available under the bot response message.
 [▶] Play/Pause [⬛] Stop [🔁] Replay Song [X] Leave channel

-!play [search/link]       - Searches and plays a given song !playlist [link]          - Queues a given YouTube playlist !stop                     - Stops the current song !pause                    - Pauses playback of the current song !resume                   - Resumes playback of the current song !clear                    - Clears the current playlist queue !join                     - Joins the user's VoiceChannel !leave                    - Stops any playback and leaves the channel !stream [url]             - Plays a given audio stream, or file from direct URL !radio                    - Displays some available preprogrammed radio streams !np                       - Displays Now Playing info for radio streams
+!play &lt;search/link&gt;       - Searches and plays a given song !playlist &lt;link&gt; &lt;shuffle&gt;- Queues a given YouTube playlist; Pass 'shuffle' as 2nd param to randomize !stop                     - Stops the current song !pause                    - Pauses playback of the current song !resume                   - Resumes playback of the current song !clear                    - Clears the current playlist queue !join                     - Joins the user's VoiceChannel !leave                    - Stops any playback and leaves the channel !stream &lt;url&gt;             - Plays a given audio stream, or file from direct URL !radio                    - Displays some available preprogrammed radio streams !np                       - Displays Now Playing info for radio streams
 </pre>